Last updated: 16 March 2023

 What happens after I submit my application?

 Once you have submitted your application, AIC will inform you of the results via mail to your registered address.
 Due to the high volume of applications, the processing may take up to a month.
-Successful applicants will receive the monthly payout of S$200 in their bank account as long as the care recipient remains eligible.
+Successful applicants will receive a monthly payout of S$250 or s$400 in their bank account as long as the care recipient remains eligible.

 Apart from the Home Caregiving Grant, there are also various other avenues where you can receive financial aid and subsidies for the elderly.
 To make healthcare more affordable and readily available for Singaporeans, the government has implemented multiple schemes to alleviate any financial burden.
 However, many seniors and caregivers are unaware of their eligibility and even the existence of some of these programmes.